tracymu/api-tutorial/index.md

 e.g. if you include the parameter key `s` that means you are searching for a title.

 The value of the parameter is what you pass in as the search term.
-For example, if you're looking for movies with 'dog' in the title, you will append the key and value to the end of the url like this:
+For example, if you're looking for movies with "dog" in the title, you will append the key and value to the end of the url like this:

 [http://www.omdbapi.com/?t=dog](http://www.omdbapi.com/?t=dog)

 You can include multiple parameters, separating them with `&`

-e.g. the OMDB API allows you to request the year of the movie with `y` So your request for Dog movies from 2012 would be
+e.g. the OMDB API allows you to request the year of the movie with `y` So your request for "dog" movies from "2012" would be

 [http://www.omdbapi.com/?t=dog&y=2012](http://www.omdbapi.com/?t=dog&y=2012)